SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Quickstart.md

 ![Edge NoRender](./imgs/EdgeEdit-NoRender.png)

-- You can use material overrrides to also specify a specific material for a single edge
+- You can use material overrides to also specify a specific material for a single edge
 - For example, Checking Render and choosing the "Rock" Edge Material will cause the edge to render as rocks, even though the NormalRange configuration would otherwise have it render as grass

 ### Multiple Textures